ioccc-src/winner/2004/sds/README.md

 files are good candidates for hiding information in, but the added spacing may render the text somewhat difficult to read.

+### Obfuscation

 This program is obfuscated in a number of ways:

-* The code is all but impossible to read due to the spacing
+* The code is all but impossible to read due to the spacing.
-* The algorithm is well hidden in the code due to copious red-herrings
+* The algorithm is well hidden in the code due to copious red-herrings.
-* The long expressions cause indentation tools to give poor results
+* The long expressions cause indentation tools to give poor results.
-* And good old fashioned ternery operators are the icing on the cake
+* And good old fashioned ternary operators are the icing on the cake.

-Compiling the program
+### Compiling the program

 The program (and the encoder program) should compile on any reasonable compiler.
 In particular, they are known to compile under